niell-ion/crossing-docs/docs/crossing_setup.md

 * Select an area with good runoff so water will not pool under or around the trailer.

-* Avoid low-lying areas that retain moisture, which can lead to corrosion or instability of the jacks.
+* Avoid low-lying areas that retain moisture, which can cause the trailer to sink into the ground.